aspose-total/Aspose.Total-Products/total/en/android-java/conversion/doc-to-ppt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOC to PPT in Android Apps or Online App" h2="DOC to PPT conversion in your Android Applications without installing Microsoft Word<sup>&reg;</sup> or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As an Android developer, you may need to add a document conversion feature to your application.
+Document conversion is the process of changing the format of a document from one type to another.
+For example, you may need to convert a DOC file to a PPT file.
+This can be done manually, but it is time consuming and tedious.
+Automating the document conversion process can save you time and effort.

+<h2>How Aspose.Total Helps for Doc to PPT Conversion</h2>

-Are you an Android developer looking to add a document conversion feature to your application?
-[Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) File Format Automation libraries can help you automate the document conversion process in your Android applications.
-In order to convert DOC file to PPT, you can first use document manipulation API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/) to convert DOC file format to HTML.
-After that by using PowerPoint API [Aspose.Slides for Android Java](https://products.aspose.com/slides/android-java/), you can create a new Presentation, write HTML content in it, and save it as PPT.
+Aspose.Total for Android via Java is a set of File Format Automation libraries that can help you automate the document conversion process in your Android applications.
+It includes APIs for document manipulation, such as Aspose.Words for Android Java, and for creating presentations, such as Aspose.Slides for Android Java.

+Using Aspose.Total, you can convert a DOC file to a PPT file in a few simple steps.
+First, you can use the document manipulation API Aspose.Words for Android Java to convert the DOC file format to HTML.
+Then, you can use the PowerPoint API Aspose.Slides for Android Java to create a new Presentation, write HTML content in it, and save it as a PPT file.

+Aspose.Total for Android via Java is a powerful and easy-to-use set of libraries that can help you automate the document conversion process in your Android applications.
+With its help, you can quickly and easily convert DOC files to PPT files, saving you time and effort.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}